cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ## Intention

 The coming three weeks you will create a client side web app during this course.
 Based upon data from the API of your chosen user story, you design, build and test a prototype in three iterations.
-You write as much vanilla code as possible, and avoid to use frameworks or libraries as much as possible - with the exception of a micro library if neccessary.
+You write vanilla HTML, CSS and JavaSCript, and avoid to use frameworks or libraries as much as possible - with the exception of a micro library if neccessary.

 ### This week: ‘Hello API’ 🐒